VoltrefferNL/BENC-News-App/readme.md

-# Northcoders News API
+# Backend Northcoders News API

 [Project hosted on Heroku](https://nc-news-voltreffer.herokuapp.com/api/)

 An Express server that provides data to the frontend of my reddit-style App.
-NC News will be a reddit clone with users/topics/articles/comments and the ability to up and downvote.
+The full App will be a reddit clone with users/topics/articles/comments and the ability to up and downvote.

 ## Copying the project: